 - 2.3 The Localism Act does not change the basic plan making structure which remains intact with local plans continuing to be at the heart of the planning system.
 The form and content of each plan will be shaped to a large degree by the National Planning Policy Framework (NPPF). - 2.4 The NPPF was originally published on 27 March 2012.
 A revised version of the NPPF was published in July 2018 to which minor clarifications were made and a further version published in February 2019.
 The revised NPPF has replaced previous national guidance in the form of Planning Policy Statements (PPSs), Planning Policy Guidance Notes (PPGs) and various planning circulars.
-The NPPF confirms that the planning system continues to be 'plan-led' which means that planning applications have to be determined in accordance with the Development Plan unless material considerations indicate otherwise.
-The NPPF also confirms that the policies in emerging plans will gather more weight as development plans progress towards adoption. - 2.5 On publication of this LDS on 6th November 2019, the Development Plan comprises: - The Waste Local Plan for Staffordshire and Stoke-on-Trent (2010 2026), adopted by Staffordshire County Council and Stoke-on-Trent City Council on 22nd March 2013 - The Minerals Local Plan for Staffordshire (2015 2030), adopted by Staffordshire County Council on the 16th February 2017. - Local Plan Part 1 (Core Strategy and Rugeley Town Centre Area Action Plan) adopted by Cannock Chase Council 11th June 2014.
+The NPPF and National Planning Practice Guidance (Plan-making, Update July 2020) confirms that the planning system continues to be 'plan-led' which means that planning applications have to be determined in accordance with the Development Plan unless material considerations indicate otherwise.
+The NPPF also confirms that the policies in emerging plans will gather more weight as development plans progress towards adoption. - 2.5 On publication of this LDS on 21st April 2021, the Development Plan comprises: - The Waste Local Plan for Staffordshire and Stoke-on-Trent (2010 2026), adopted by Staffordshire County Council and Stoke-on-Trent City Council on 22nd March 2013 - The Minerals Local Plan for Staffordshire (2015 2030), adopted by Staffordshire County Council on the 16th February 2017. - Local Plan Part 1 (Core Strategy and Rugeley Town Centre Area Action Plan) adopted by Cannock Chase Council 11th June 2014.